FalconPanel/documentation/panel/1.0/getting_started.md

 COMPOSER_ALLOW_SUPERUSER=1 composer install --no-dev --optimize-autoloader

 # Only run the command below if you are installing this Panel for
-# the first time and do not have any Pterodactyl Panel data in the database.
+# the first time and do not have any Falcon Panel data in the database.
 php artisan key:generate --force
 ```